Introduction

-A balanced diet is particularly important for a healthy pregnancy in order to provide the expectant mother and unborn child with all the important nutrients and vitamins.
-According to the German Nutrition Society, nutrient and energy requirements increase significantly, which means great attention is paid to choosing the right foods.
-However, everyday nutrition is not always sufficient to consume all vitamins and minerals.
-With pregnancy supplements, pregnant women can supplement important nutrients such as iodine, folic acid, iron, vitamin D and DHA and ensure that their needs are met.
-Women who are planning to have children should also ensure that they adjust their intake early on.
-Right from the start of pregnancy, a proper diet, which also includes dairy products, a healthy lifestyle and sufficient physical activity are of great importance in order to support the health of mother and child and to minimize potential risks.
-Find out which dietary supplements are recommended during pregnancy and how important safe preparations are.
+For a healthy pregnancy, a balanced diet is especially important to provide the expectant mother and the unborn child with all essential nutrients and vitamins.
+According to the German Nutrition Society, the need for nutrients and energy increases significantly, placing great emphasis on the proper selection of foods.
+However, everyday nutrition is not always sufficient to intake all vitamins and minerals.
+With pregnancy dietary supplements, pregnant women can supplement important nutrients such as iodine, folic acid, iron, vitamin D, and DHA to ensure their needs are met.
+Women planning to have children should also pay early attention to adjusting their supply.
+Already at the beginning of pregnancy, a proper diet, which also includes dairy products, a healthy lifestyle, and sufficient physical activity are of great importance to support the health of mother and child and minimize possible risks.
+Learn which dietary supplements are recommended during pregnancy and how important safe preparations are.

 Why are dietary supplements important during pregnancy?

-During pregnancy, women require significantly more nutrients, which often cannot be met through diet alone.
-When vitamin and nutrient needs can no longer be met through food, supplements come into play: Dietary supplements for pregnant women can prevent deficiencies and positively promote the health of mother and child.
+During pregnancy, women need significantly more nutrients, which diet alone often cannot compensate for.
+When the demand for vitamins and nutrients can no longer be met through food, supplements come into play: with dietary supplements for pregnant women, under-supply can be avoided and the health of mother and child positively promoted.

 Important vitamins and minerals during pregnancy

-Anyone planning to have a baby should start taking folic acid before becoming pregnant.
-Many studies have shown that an adequate intake of 400 micrograms of folic acid significantly reduces the risk of nervous system malformations such as neural tube defects.
-To ensure normal development of the unborn child's spinal cord and brain, women should supplement with this B vitamin at least one month before becoming pregnant and also specifically during the first trimester.
+If you wish to have children, you should start taking folic acid before pregnancy.
+Many studies have shown that an adequate supply of 400 micrograms of folic acid significantly reduces the risk of nervous system malformations such as neural tube defects.
+To ensure the spinal cord and brain of the unborn child can develop normally, women should supplement this B-vitamin at least one month before the start of pregnancy and also specifically during the first trimester.

 Increased need for iodine during pregnancy

 Since women have an increased need for iodine during pregnancy, this trace element should also be supplemented.
-This ensures adequate iodine intake, which, according to the German Federal Institute for Risk Assessment, is important for maintaining various bodily functions such as the thyroid and nervous system.
-To prevent iodine deficiency and thyroid diseases, a daily intake of 100 to 150 µg of iodine is recommended.
+This ensures adequate iodine intake, which according to the Federal Institute for Risk Assessment is important for maintaining various body functions such as the thyroid and nervous system.
+To prevent iodine deficiency and thyroid diseases, a daily intake of 100 to 150 µg iodine is recommended.

 Iron for pregnant women

-In addition to folic acid and iodine, the German Society for the Prevention and Treatment of Inflammation and Inflammation (DGE) also recommends that pregnant women take iron supplements, depending on their individual iron reserves.
-A blood test can determine iron levels and adjust intake accordingly.
-Because blood volume increases during pregnancy, the need for iron also increases.
-For this reason, iron deficiency develops more quickly in pregnant women, which can impact the oxygen supply to cells and organs.
-In this case, increased iron intake through capsules and diet is important.
-Iron-rich foods include whole grain products, legumes, and spinach, which are best supplemented with vitamin C.
+In addition to folic acid and iodine, the DGE also recommends that pregnant women take iron - depending on individual iron stores.
+Iron levels can be determined by a medical blood test and intake adjusted accordingly.
+Since blood volume increases during pregnancy, the need for iron also rises.
+For this reason, iron deficiency occurs more quickly in pregnant women, which can affect the supply of oxygen to cells and organs.
+In this case, increased iron intake through capsules as well as diet is important.
+Iron-rich foods include whole grain products, legumes, and spinach, which are best complemented by simultaneous intake of vitamin C.

 Omega-3 fatty acids for expectant mothers

 Omega-3 fatty acids are also important for the health of the expectant mother and the development of the unborn child.
-These three fatty acids include docosahexaenoic acid, eicosapentaenoic acid, and alpha-linolenic acid, which play a key role in the development of the child's brain as well as the function of the eyes and nervous system.
-A sufficient intake of omega-3 fatty acids contributes to the good development of the child's cognitive and motor skills.
-According to Professor Middleton of Cochrane Pregnancy, omega-3 fatty acids also reduce the risk of miscarriage and premature birth, which are among the most common causes of death in young children.
-Pregnant women are recommended to consume 200 milligrams of omega-3 fatty acids a day, which are found in foods such as fatty marine fish like salmon, as well as in sea fish and trout.
-Pregnancy supplements containing DHA also enable pregnant women to receive targeted nutrient supply.
+The three fatty acids include docosahexaenoic acid, eicosapentaenoic acid, and alpha-linolenic acid, which play a central role in the development of the child's brain as well as the function of the eyes and nervous system.
+An adequate intake of omega-3 fatty acids contributes to good development of the child's cognitive and motor skills.
+According to Professor Middleton from Cochrane Pregnancy, omega-3 fatty acids also reduce the risk of miscarriages and premature births, which are among the most common causes of death in young children.
+Pregnant women are recommended a daily amount of 200 milligrams of omega-3 fatty acids, found in foods such as fatty sea fish like salmon as well as sea fish and trout.
+Supplements Schwangerschaft with DHA also enable targeted nutrient supply for pregnant women.

 The best safe supplements for pregnancy and breastfeeding

-During pregnancy, vitamin and mineral needs can be met through pregnancy supplements to support the health of both mother and child.
-It's important to use safe supplements tailored to the needs of the pregnant woman.
-Nutraceutical supplements provide pregnant women and their developing babies with all the essential nutrients:
+During pregnancy, the need for vitamins and minerals can be met through Nahrungsergänzungsmittel Schwangerschaft Testsieger to support the health of mother and child.
+It is important to use safe preparations that are tailored to the needs of the pregnant woman.
+The Nutraceuticals supplements provide pregnant women and the developing baby with all essential nutrients:

-Omega-3 fatty acids influence the development of a child's brain and eye function.
-Nutrador Omega-3 fatty acid capsules also support the baby's cognitive development and reduce the risk of premature birth by 42% before 34 weeks and by 11% before 37 weeks.
+Omega-3 fatty acids influence the development of the child's brain function and eye function.
+The Nutrador Omega-3-Fettsäuren Kapseln also support the baby's cognitive development and reduce the risk of preterm birth before the 34th week by 42% and before the 37th week by 11%.
 While DHA supports the child's vision, EPA promotes the mother's heart health and minimizes inflammation.

 Vitamin D for healthy bone development

-Taking vitamin D during pregnancy supports healthy bone and tooth development and improves calcium absorption.
-The immune system of mother and child is also strengthened by Nutrador Opti Immun capsules, which contain essential nutrients such as vitamin C, vitamin B12, selenium, and vitamin E in addition to vitamin D3.
+Taking vitamin D during pregnancy helps with the healthy development of bones and teeth and improves calcium absorption.
+The immune system of both mother and child is also strengthened by the Nutrador Opti Immun capsules, which contain essential nutrients such as vitamin C, vitamin B12, selenium, and vitamin E alongside vitamin D3.

 Iron for the formation of red blood cells

-Because pregnant women have increased blood volume, their iron needs are also higher.
-This vital trace element is essential for the formation of red blood cells and the supply of oxygen to cells and organs.
-Iron deficiency can lead to health problems in pregnant women, such as fatigue, shortness of breath, headaches, and an increased susceptibility to infections.
-Iron supplements can treat anemia and replenish iron stores.
+Since pregnant women have an increased blood volume, their need for iron is also higher.
+This vital trace element is essential for the formation of red blood cells and the supply of oxygen to cells and organs in the blood.
+Iron deficiency can lead to health problems in pregnant women such as fatigue, shortness of breath, headaches, and increased susceptibility to infections.
+Anemia can be treated with iron supplements and iron stores replenished.

 How to choose a safe dietary supplement?